Jackbar21/3D_Image_Linear_Transformer/README.md

         parameter of type double representing the angle θ.

 **2.)
 Vertex** - A concrete class that represents a point (x, y, z) in 3-dimensional space.
-It has the following fields and methods:

-    a.) transform: an abstract method that takes a two-dimensional matrix of type double as its only parameter.
+It is defined as follows:

+    a.)
+It has three fields of type double representing the x, y and z coordinates of the vertex (in 3-dimensional space).

-    b.) rotateXAxis: a concrete method that rotates the graphical object around the x-axis.
-It takes in one parameter of type double representing the angle θ.
+    b.)
+It has a constructor that takes three arguments of type double and initializes the coordinate fields accordingly.

-    c.) rotateYAxis: a concrete method that rotates the graphical object around the y-axis.
-It takes in one parameter of type double representing the angle θ.

-    d.) rotateZAxis: a concrete method that rotates the graphical object around the z-axis.
-It takes in one parameter of type double representing the angle θ.
+    c.)
+It inherits from (extends) the GraphicalObject class.

+    d.)
+It overrides hashCode and equals and redesigns them appropriately for this program.

+    e.)
+It overrides toString by returning a string containing the three coordinates seperated by a space (e.g. "x y z").